Cuthbert AM Stereo C-Quam Transmitter Kit

 The case is sturdy and attractive but it can be a bit tricky to open and close…it uses a snap-fit design which is strong and simple but I had some trouble getting it to snap closed completely…a bit of fiddling and I got it…a minor quibble.
 (One of Sean’s many videos demonstrates opening and closing the box).
 I tried the transmitter with a variety of audio sources to see how it performed and found it easy to set up and use.
 One great feature is the large LED frequency display with simple Up/Down buttons to select the desired transmit frequency.
 Compared with my reference unit, which requires the use of a chart to set internal DIP switches, tuning the Cuthbert is as easy as tuning a radio.
 Also, the front panel power meter is especially welcome – simply adjust the front panel knob for a maximum reading and the transmitter will be optimally matched to the antenna wire.
 My reference transmitter requires the use of a meter with an internal adjustment…the result is the same but the Cuthbert makes it so simple by comparison, especially if you will be moving the transmitter or its antenna wire – you can instantly retune it as needed…very nice!

 However, I do wish it had an audio input level control.
 Luckily the unit seems to have a wide range of acceptable input levels… I tried it with a variety of audio sources and got good results with all of them.
 It does have an automatic volume control function and it seems well suited to the needs of AM broadcasting, but how much audio compression is applied will depend on the amount of signal level you feed into it.
-I can envision a possible upgraded future unit with an input level meter and volume knob which would let the user determine the amount of compression that would be applied, but again, this would be more of a nicety than a necessity in most cases as the fixed settings of this unit seem to work well.
+I must say though that the automatic level control was not intrusive on typical program material and it does ensure that you will always be at maximum possible modulation with no worries of over or under modulation…for most users this is a plug and play solution and it works very well.

 Hum is a major issue often encountered in home AM transmitters and it is usually caused by the interaction of the transmitted signal and your home’s AC wiring.
 I have dealt with hum issues with every home AM transmitter I’ve ever owned and have found that with patience and diligence it can usually be reduced or eliminated by experimenting with antenna and radio location and grounding considerations for the transmitter.
 Often, connecting the transmitter’s ground terminal to a ground will eliminate this kind of hum.
 Although an actual ground rod driven into the ground or a cold water pipe are usually best you can also try using a screw in the center of an AC outlet (please be very careful working around AC outlets).
 If you’re really lazy you can try a cabinet screw on a desktop PC which is usually grounded by a 3 prong AC plug.
 This actually worked for me when I used the transmitter fed from that desktop PC’s sound card.
 Again, hum is an annoyance with any home AM transmitter and it sometimes requires a bit of experimenting to deal with it.